RitikDutta/team_manage/readme.md

 ---

-*Thank you for using TaskMaster Pro!*
+*Thank you for using Team Manage!*